OguzCelikel/OguzCelikel/README.md

 ## I'm a third-year student at the university of MEF!

-- 🌱 I’m currently learning everything 🤣
+- 🔭I'm currently working on CourseBuddies
-- 👯 I’m looking to collaborate with other content creators
+- 🌱 I’m currently learning more about Machine Learning, AI
-- 🥅 2021 Goals: Beginner AI
+- 🥅 2021 Goals: Specializing in Machine Learning
-- ⚡ Fun fact: I love to cycling
+- ⚡ Fun fact: I love to cycling, editing video
 <!---
 ### Spotify Playing 🎧